 The stores that were least affected by the bug were those with a high-quality search presence, so building this into your marketing strategy is essential.
 Prepare for the worst by having a full presence across Google to minimise any traffic and revenue drops if/when you Google Shopping not working.

-We offer a multi-method approach to achieving your business and marketing goals including helping build that strong search presence.
+We offer a multi-method approach to achieving your business and marketing goals with paid media, including Google Shopping.

 Back in April 2021, Google announced that they were completely shutting down the Google Shopping app at the end of June.